Continuing Education Activity

 Intraoperative complications include hemorrhage from major vessels, chyle fistula, pneumothorax, and damage to multiple nerves (particularly CN VII, CN X-XII, sympathetic chain, the brachial plexus, phrenic nerve, and lingual nerve).
-The spinal accessory nerve is commonly at risk, with a reported injury rate of 33% in modified radical neck dissections on a recent meta-analysis.
+The spinal accessory nerve is commonly at risk, with a reported injury rate of 33% in modified radical neck dissections (and intentionally sacrificed in radical neck dissection) in a recent meta-analysis.
 The marginal mandibular branch is also commonly injured, with rates ranging from 5% to 12%.

 Postoperatively, complications are uncommon.
 They include wound dehiscence, percutaneous or pharyngocutaneous fistula, infection, hematoma, sialocele, and chyle fistula.

 While numerous modifications have been made to the originally described radical neck dissection to reduce morbidity, the procedure remains an oncologically sound procedure to remove the advanced cervical disease that involves the IJV, SCM, and CN XI.
-In less advanced disease, the modified radical neck dissection, and in some cases selective neck dissection, has replaced this procedure.
+In less advanced disease, modified radical neck dissection, and some cases, selective neck dissection has replaced this procedure.

-All members of the treatment team should be familiar with head and neck cancer patients.
+All members of the interprofessional treatment team should be familiar with head and neck cancer patients.

 The anesthesia team may have to control for significant variations in blood pressure secondary to the manipulation of the carotid bulb during surgery.